kspalaiologos/modern-rzip/README.md

 modern-rzip - Modernised LRZIP
 ======================

 A refurbished fork of lrzip.
+In active development, not ready for use yet.

 ### Download, build and install
 ```